-Natives to the PNW know that a backyard isn’t a fenced-in plot of land with a well-manicured lawn, but rather anywhere a pair of hiking boots can carry you.
+Natives to the PNW know that a backyard isn’t a fenced-in plot of land with a well-manicured lawn, but rather anywhere a pair of hiking boots and an outdoor blanket can carry you.
 For the Rumpl x Yakima, we wanted to pay tribute to our new mountain home; Mt.
 Hood and the Columbia Gorge.
-Featuring artwork from Adam, aka @Stickfort, this original puffy will keep you company from Latourell Falls all the way up to Timberline Lodge.
+Featuring artwork from Adam, aka @Stickfort, this Original Puffy outdoor blanket will keep you company from Latourell Falls all the way up to Timberline Lodge.
 Bring it with you as you explore your own mountain backyard and enter the #mymountainhome photo contest to win an entire pack full of awesome gear.

 Whether it’s detailed winter landscapes, stylized camper vans or any number of commissions and collaborations, for Adam Haynes (aka @stickfort), no piece can begin without a little time spent outdoors.
 We sat down with the artist to talk about his process, his materials and his contribution to the Rumpl x Yakima Original Puffy Blanket.

 From what we hear you’ve wanted to be an artist for a long time; how did you get your start?